top of page

 Already enrolled?
 PROMISE Dashboard Login / PCROWD Dashboard Login

-The PROMISE Study is for healthy people with risks for multiple myeloma but who do not have the early warning signs (called precursor conditions.)
+The PROMISE Study screened healthy people with risks for multiple myeloma but who did not have the early warning signs (called precursor conditions.).
+This study has met its accrual goals and is no longer enrolling new participants for screenings.

 For anyone, age 18+, who has been diagnosed with a precursor condition for multiple myeloma.